em-jov/sa_weather_aqi/README.md

 - Hourly city-wide AQI data, with breakdowns for each pollutant.

 ### Prerequisites

-Ensure that you have the following installed on your machine:
+- Ensure that you have the following installed on your machine:
     - Ruby: Download and install Ruby 3.2.
     - Bundler: Install Bundler by running `gem install bundler`.
 - API key from [OpenWeather](https://openweathermap.org/api).
-    - This project utilizes the [Current weather data](https://openweathermap.org/current) and [5-day weather forecast](https://openweathermap.org/forecast5) API endpoints.

 ### Setup
 1. Clone the Repository: